igos-nusantara/maleo-os/README.md

-# Maleo Fedora Remix
+# MaleoOS

 ![Maleo Logo](branding/logo.png)

-**Maleo** adalah Fedora Remix yang menggabungkan konfigurasi desktop Omarchy (Hyprland-based) dengan Nix package manager untuk memberikan pengalaman development yang modern, indah, dan fleksibel.
+**MaleoOS** is a project by **IGOS Nusantara**.
+It is a Fedora Remix that combines the Omarchy desktop configuration (Hyprland-based) with the Nix package manager to provide a modern, beautiful, and flexible development experience.

-## 🎯 Fitur Utama
+## 🎯 Key Features

-- **Hyprland Desktop Environment** - Modern tiling window manager berbasis Wayland
+- **Hyprland Desktop Environment** - Modern tiling window manager based on Wayland
-- **Omarchy-Inspired Configuration** - Konfigurasi desktop yang indah dan produktif
+- **Omarchy-Inspired Configuration** - Beautiful and productive desktop configuration
-- **Nix Package Manager** - Fleksibilitas package management dengan Nix
+- **Nix Package Manager** - Flexible package management with Nix
-- **Multiple Themes** - Catppuccin, Nord, Gruvbox, Tokyo Night, dan lainnya
+- **Multiple Themes** - Catppuccin, Nord, Gruvbox, Tokyo Night, and others
-- **Developer-Focused** - Pre-configured tools untuk development
+- **Developer-Focused** - Pre-configured tools for development

-## 📦 Apa yang Termasuk?
+## 📦 What's Included?

 ### Desktop Environment
 - Hyprland - Tiling window manager